ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 ### Configure Amazon Alexa Skill

+1. Sign into your Amazon Developer account [https://developer.amazon.com](https://developer.amazon.com)
+2. Once in the developer console, click the Alexa tab and navigate to Alexa Skills Kit

 ### Install Droplit Amazon Alexa Skill

-1. Go to [http://portal.droplit.io](http://portal.droplit.io) and sign in
+1. In a new tab go to [http://portal.droplit.io](http://portal.droplit.io) and sign in
 2. Click "Conduits" \(side-left panel\) to open the conduits view
 3. Find and install the Alexa Smart Home Skill conduit
    1. Name your conduit aptly - you have one per ecosystem